Julie Overton FRSA, Director

 Graduate Diploma Education (Primary Teaching– with Merit) University of Newcastle 2008

-NSW Department of Education – Botany Bay Environmental Education Centre
+NSW Department of Education – Georges River Environmental Education Centre

 Julie gained her Bronze, Silver and Gold Duke of Edinburgh Awards in 1986-1988, and was also awarded the Queen’s Scout Award while a Venturer Scout in 1988.
 For over 8 years she has been an active Volunteer Scout Leader.
 In 2014 She was awarded ‘Holroyd City Council’s Citizen of the Year’ at the Australia Day ceremony for services to Scouting and the Youth of Holroyd.

-In November 2016 Julie was chosen as a delegate for the Emerging Leader’s Dialogue Asia (ELDA) and is now an active member of the CSC Leaders Alumni (Commonwealth Studies Conferences) of which HRH Princess, Royal Princess Anne is President.
-Julie has attended recent CSC Alumni functions in London (May 2017) and Hong Kong (November 2017), and continues to work with an amazing group of people from around to world.
+In November 2016 Julie was chosen as a delegate for the Emerging Leader’s Dialogue Asia (ELDA) and is now a board member of the Global Alumni (Commonwealth Studies Conferences) of which HRH Princess, Royal Princess Anne is President.
+Julie has attended recent CSC Alumni functions in London (May 2017), Hong Kong (November 2017), Malaysia (2018), and New Delhi (2019) and continues to work with an amazing group of people from around to world.

 In April 2017, Julie was admitted as a Fellow of The RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce).
 The RSA Fellowship is a powerful international network of accomplished individuals committed to social progress.
 Through our ideas, research and 27,000-strong Fellowship, we seek to harness the extraordinary amount of untapped creative potential in society— by empowering people to be active participants in creating positive social change and tackle the challenges of the 21st Century.